-CVRS (CONNVERSE), HOW TO HANDLE OR CREATE THE FOLLOWING USING
+A. CVRS (CONNVERSE), HOW TO HANDLE OR CREATE THE FOLLOWING USING

--Online Voter Registration/changes

-List of Voters Who Filled Out an Online Voter Registration Application, How to Create

-Pending Online Voter Registration Application, How to Handle

-- -Date of Primary or Election to be Added to Acceptance Letters, How to: - -Permanently Physically Disabled

-List - How to Create a List of Permanently Physically Disabled Voters

-Address Labels - How to Create Address Labels For Permanently Physically Disabled Voters

--Who Voted

-Manually Input Group Data on Who Voted, How to

-Manually Input or Change an Individual Voter's Who Voted Data, How to

-Download Who Voted Data from a File Created by Pollbooks
+- a.
+Online Voter Registration/changes - i.
+How to Create a List of Voters Who Filled Out an Online Voter Registration Application, How to Create - ii.
+How to Handle a Pending Online Voter Registration Application, How to Handle - b.
+How to add the Date of Primary or Election to be Added to an Acceptance Letters, How to: - c.
+Permanently Physically Disabled - i.
+List How to Create a List of Permanently Physically Disabled Voters - ii.
+Address Labels How to Create Address Labels Ffor Permanently Physically Disabled Voters - d.
+Who Voted? - i.
+How to Manually Input Group Data on Who Voted, How to - ii.
+How to Manually Input or Change an Individual Voter's Who Voted Data, How to - iii.
+Download Who Voted Data from a File Created by Pollbooks - iv.
+How to Create a Who Voted Report